botswana-harvard/getresults-identifier/README.md

 Short Identifiers
 -----------------

 Creates a small identifier that is almost unique, for example, across 25 Edc devices in a community.
-We use these as sample requisition identifiers that are transcribed manually onto a tube from the Edc screen.
+We use these as sample requisition identifiers that are transcribed manually onto a tube from the Edc screen in a household.
 Once the sample is received at the local lab it is allocated a laboratory-wide unique specimen identifier.

 For example: